-At Barrow, clinicians reject the norm of conventional treatments and aim to solve the challenge through the innovative Stroke Program.
+At Barrow, clinicians reject the norm of conventional treatments and aim to solve the challenge through the innovative Petznick Stroke Center.
 More than 1,100 stroke patients are treated at Barrow every year, many sent from other hospitals.
 And the institute has treated more patients with tPA, the only FDA-approved “clot busting” drug, than any hospital in the United States.

 In stroke treatment, time is brain.
 Quick treatment is the key to saving stroke victims; the likelihood of a good outcome falls 10 percent for every 30 minutes that blood flow to the brain is blocked.

 Barrow is reducing the time to treat stroke patients utilizing the Barrow Emergency Stroke Treatment Unit, a specially equipped and staffed ambulance that brings an emergency room to the home of a stroke victim.
 It is a powerful solution to closing the time gap to treatment.
 All vital drugs and imaging equipment are on board, and a neurologist consults via telemedicine.
 The unit, funded through charitable gifts, is one of only 10 in the country and the only one in the state of Arizona.